 Learn the basics

 We can usually start to imagine life after divorce, but that transitionary step between marriage and divorce causes a lot of stress.
 Many of our fears around divorce involve not knowing what to expect.
-If you live in California, my web platform, Hello Divorce, will give you a really good sense of what the process of divorce looks like from a legal perspective.
+If you live in California or Colorado, my web platform, Hello Divorce, will give you a really good sense of what the process of divorce looks like from a legal perspective.
 It’s not a linear path, sorry to say, so you may be working through the steps sideways in our Divorce Navigator, but whatever stage of the process you are in — you can find clear guidance about the paperwork and analysis that you’ll face.
 We also offer a wealth of information, tools, and curated resources on legal rights and responsibilities, self-care, financial guidance, and co-parenting.
 Don’t limit yourself to lawyers; most lawyers view law in a vacuum and that’s not going to best serve your complex life.
 Get answers from reliable sources.
 Get comfortable with the “maybes” because there are a lot of them.
 And get educated because, as you already know, knowledge is power.

 Determine your approach